MustardChef/WSABuilds/Fixes/Pre-install Issues/Fix Error 0x80073CFB.md

 ```
 <br>

-**3. Delete all folders related to WSA (expect the .zip files for WSA Builds), which include folders extracted for WSA installation.**
+**3. Delete all folders related to WSA (expect the .zip or .7z files (depends on the release ) for WSA Builds), which include folders extracted for WSA installation.**

 <br>